-You probably get it now how to set up an ergonomic workstation.
+You probably know how to set up an ergonomic workstation.

 For a start, you get a desk and an ‘ergonomic’ office chair.